rwev/camogen/README.md

 where `image` is of type `PIL.Image`.

-### Parameters
+### parameters

-The parameters given is a python dictionary.
+The parameters given is a Python dictionary.
 The following parameters are mandatory:

 | Parameter    | Type        |  Description                                                                                          |
 | ------------ | ------------ | ----------------------------------------------------------------------------------------------------- |